-All prospective undergraduate students must have earned a high school diploma or a certificate of graduation equivalency.
-General Education Development Test (GED) is a recognized high school diploma equivalency exam.
+All prospective undergraduate students must have earned a high school diploma or a recognized high school diploma equivalency exam, such as GED (General Education Development), HiSET (High School Equivalency Test) or TASC (Test Assessing Secondary Completion).
 Admission to the University does not guarantee admission into any specific majors and/or programs.
 The University recognizes the following categories of undergraduate prospective students:

-(1) Those entering with a high school diploma

-High school graduates must submit an official high school transcript with graduation date and meet 2 out of 3 criteria:

-- 1. High School GPA of 2.0 or higher - 2.
+- (1) Those entering with a high school diploma - High school graduates must submit an official high school transcript with graduation date and meet 2 out of 3 criteria: - 1.
+High School GPA of 2.0 or higher - 2.
 SAT/ACT scores of 860/18 or higher - 3.
-Ranked in upper half of graduating class - (2) With an official GED credential - (3) Those entering from another college or university - 1.
-With fewer than 24 attempted semester credits, official college transcripts and either a. or b. - a.
+Ranked in upper half of graduating class - (2) With an official high school equivalency diploma - (3) Those entering from another college or university - 1.
+With fewer than 24 attempted semester credits, official college transcripts and either a, or b. - a.
 Official high school transcript, showing graduation date (must meet 2 out of 3 criteria): - 1) High School GPA of 2.0 or higher - 2) SAT/ACT scores of 860/18 or higher - 3) Ranked in the upper half of graduating class - b.
-Those entering with a GED - 1) Official GED credentials - 2) SAT/ACT scores of 860/18 or higher OR tests for placement if no scores are available - 2.
-With 24 or more attempted semester credits must have a college GPA of 2.0 or higher.

-Students who are on suspension at their most recent college or University will be considered for probationary admission only.

-(1) Concurrent Enrollment, Non-Degree Seeking, and Audit

-- a.
-Concurrent Enrollment (must meet all 4 criteria)

-- 1. Application form

-- 2. SAT/ACT score of 860/18 or higher

-- 3. Minimum of junior class high school standing

-- 4. High School GPA of 2.5 or higher

-- b.
-Non-Degree Seeking and Audit

-- 1. Application form

-- 2. Non-degree seeking students may take up to 9 credit hours before submitting formal admission documentation.

-- 3. Students desiring to audit a Nursing course must petition the Nursing Faculty Council for approval before enrolling.
+Those entering with a high school equivalency diploma - 1) Official credentials from GED, HiSET or TASC - 2) SAT/ACT scores of 860/18 or higher OR tests for placement if no scores are available - 2.
+With 24 or more attempted semester credits must have a college GPA of 2.0 or higher. - Students who are on suspension at their most recent college or University will be considered for probationary admission only. - (1) Concurrent Enrollment, Non-Degree Seeking, and Audit - a.
+Concurrent Enrollment (must meet all 4 criteria) - 1.
+Application form - 2.
+SAT/ACT score of 860/18 or higher - 3.
+Minimum of junior class high school standing - 4.
+High School GPA of 2.5 or higher - b.
+Non-Degree Seeking and Audit - 1.
+Application form - 2.
+Non-degree seeking students may take up to 9 credit hours before submitting formal admission documentation. - 3.
+Students desiring to audit a Nursing course must petition the Nursing Faculty Council for approval before enrolling.